ROSHNI2K19/github-finder-app/README.md

 Github Finder App
 -------------------

-An simple filter app to find github user profile using React and React Router.
+A simple filter app to find github user profile using React and React Router.